acz1992/adam-zdan-portfolio/README.md

 First iteration of personal portfolio website, using just HITML5, CSS3 and vanilla JavaScript.
 Proficiency in libraries and frameworks seems less valuable than demonstrating a fundamental understanding of the underpinning technologies.

+Therefore I thought it would be more valuable to try and make a complete portfolio site with just the fundamental front-end technologies.

 To do:

 Portfolio Page